-Substance Prohibited Conduct Educational Sanctions First Offense Disciplinary Probation (one calendar year) Educational Program(s) Program Service Fee (\$100.00) Notification of Parents/Guardians if under the Age of 21 [Considered a Record, Not a Sanction] Drugs Second or First Offense High Risk Behavior (e.g. two or more illegal substances in one incident, possession of more than a personal use amount) Progressively More Severe Sanctions, including Suspension or Expulsion Notification of Parents/Guardians if under the Age of 21 [Considered a Record, Not a Sanction] Manufacturing/Selling/Delivering First Offense Suspension Notification of Parents/Guardians if under the Age of 21 [Considered a Record, Not a Sanction] Second Offense Expulsion Notification of Parents/Guardians if under the Age of 21 [Considered a Record, Not a Sanction]
+SUBSTANCE PPROHIBITED CONDUCT EDUCATIONAL SANCTIONS First Offense Disciplinary Warning Educational Program Program Service Fee (\$100.00) DRUGS Second or Subsequent Offense Progressively More Severe Sanctions including Suspension or Expulsion Notification of Parents/Guardians if under the age of 21 [Considered a record, not a Sanction.
+Manufacturing/Selling/Delivering First Offense Suspension Notification of Parents/Guardians if under the Age of 21.
+[Considered a record, not a Sanction.
+Second Offense Expulsion Notification of Parents/Guardians if under the age of 21 [Considered a record, not a Sanction.